“The essence of many meditation techniques is learning how to turn your attention inward.” — Guru Tua

 These two techniques teach you how to turn your attention inward while minimizing the active mind’s interference.
 Another complementary process is mindfulness meditation.
 Mindfulness meditation has both a seated and moving component.
 And, the moving element in this process is the internal aspect of Forest Bathing.

 We “miss” this opportunity because of our active minds.
-Our culture reinforces the idea that we must always be doing something productive.
+Our culture reinforces the idea that we must always do something productive.
 So, we train the mind to be in control.
 We forget the importance of inner solitude.

 Seated and Moving Meditation Techniques

-This concept also applies to many forms of moving meditation.
+The ability to control awareness and attention directly applies all forms of moving meditation.
 For instance, Tai Chi is a system where one learns to transfer energy from the internal to the external.
 It is a way of expanding observational awareness.

 Almost all meditation techniques require some level of inward focus.
 It makes us present and helps to shut off both the inner dialogue and the outer world.
 Learning how to turn your attention inward is an essential life skill.
 All we need to do is remember to do it.